Essential staff remains on campus despite closure

 Meanwhile, custodial staff is limited at Holy Cross where they continue wiping down surfaces and cleaning with sanitizing wipes said vice president for finance Monica Markovich.

-Before being interviewed, Scott was scraping off some crannied surface of a wall in the Hesburgh Library, fixing the tunnels inside, priming and painting the wall.
-When being asked whether this work should be done right now, Scott shrugged.
+Scott Vaerewyck, a painter employed by an outside contractor, said he still follows his regular work schedule because construction is regarded as essential work by Indiana.
+Before being interviewed, Vaerewyck was scraping off some crannied surface of a wall in the Hesburgh Library, fixing the tunnels inside, priming and painting the wall.

 The Executive Office stated all full-time and benefits-eligible part-time regular employees are still being paid at the current base rate, including those who temporarily aren’t working or are self-isolating.